kanishkg/mlss/readme.txt

 8	Bag
 9	Ankle boot

 Create a neural network using instructions given in the skeleton code.
 You are free to play around with the hyperparameters (batch_size, learning rate etc.)once you have a basic version running.
-Try using different optimizers and regularizations like dropout.
+Try using different optimizers and regularizators like dropout.

 The skeleton code is provided in pytorch_nn_skeleton.py.
 Try to understand how it is supposed to work, and code up the parts that have been left for you to fill .
 Record your observations (training / test accuracy / training loss) for changes in hyperparameters, regularization methods that you use or optimizers.
 Also give reasons for any pattern that you observe among the observations.